prettier/prettier-vscode/README.md

 ### Format Selection

-Format selection works on several langauges depending on what Prettier itself supports.
+Format selection works on several languages depending on what Prettier itself supports.
 The following languages currently are supported:

 ```
 javascript